-In addition to AREVA Corporate Foundation'support, AREVA Mongol and COGEBI have taken actions on a voluntary basis to improve the livelihood of the local communities neigbouring the areas of the activity, right from the mineral exploration stage.
+In addition to AREVA Corporate Foundation'support, AREVA Mongol and COGEBI have taken actions on a voluntary basis to improve the livelihood of the local communities neigboring the areas of the activity, right from the mineral exploration stage.

-In Mongolia, an important budget have been invested in projects supporting the health, education, access to water and economic development opportunities for the most local administrative levels, with focus on Bag and Soum, as well as the Aimag level such as Dornogobi and Sukhbaatar.
+In Mongolia, in 2006-2016 an important budget have been invested in projects supporting the health, education, access to water and economic development opportunities for the most local administrative levels, with focus on Bag and Soum, as well as the Aimag level such as Dornogobi and Sukhbaatar.
 A particular emphasis is also set on herders' livelihoods.

 Projects are submitted on a quarterly basis, through the Local Cooperation Committee representatives.
-The Mines Societal Committee, an entity of the AREVA Mining Business Group, assesses and selects the projects that meet the specific criteria.
+The Mines Societal Committee, an entity of the AREVA Mining Business Unit, assesses and selects the projects that meet the specific criteria.

-As a result, the capacity of the hospital at the aimag level has significantly increased and Dornogovi has the distinction of being the first among all aimags to be able to administer professional laparoscopic surgery.
+As a result, the capacity of the hospital at the aimag level has significantly increased and Dornogobi has the distinction of being the first among all aimags to be able to administer professional laparoscopic surgery.
 This means residents of the aimag can undergo laparoscopic surgery and eye diagnostics in their region without having to incur loss of time and money in traveling to Ulaanbaatar.